mozilla/webpay/docs/developers.rst

   then some things will still work.
   You can configure webpay with ``SOLITUDE_URL`` pointing at your localhost.
-* Access to the zamboni db.
+* Access to the `Zamboni`_ db.
 For extra points this can be a read only slave.
+  You can configure zamboni with ``MARKETPLACE_URL`` pointing at your localhost.

 Let's install webpay!
 Clone the source::